filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

   RemoteListenAddress = "127.0.0.1:8787"
 ```

-By default the `lotus-miner` node listens to port 2345, so in the example configuration above, we change it to 8787.
+By default the `lotus-miner` node listens to port 2345, so in the example configuration above, we change the configuration for the `markets` node to listen to `127.0.0.1:8787`.

-`storage.json` could be left empty, as the `markets` node won't handle anything storage related.
+`storage.json` should be left without storage paths, as the `markets` node won't handle anything storage related.

 ```
 {